This is the multi-page printable view of this section. Click here to print.

 If traffic draining on terminating Pod is needed, the actual readiness can be checked as a condition serving.
 You can find more details on how to implement connections draining in the tutorial Pods And Endpoints Termination Flow

 2. The kubelet transitions the Pod into a terminal phase (Failed or Succeeded depending on the end state of its containers).
-This step is guaranteed since version 1.27.

-3. The kubelet triggers forcible removal of Pod object from the API server, by setting grace period to 0 (immediate deletion).
+3. The kubelet triggers forcible removal of the Pod object from the API server, by setting grace period to 0 (immediate deletion).

 4. The API server deletes the Pod's API object, which is then no longer visible from any client.